amiryzat/ProxyGuard/docs/project-overview.md

 - Recognize registered students using stored frontal face reference images.
 - Detect liveness through blink detection.
 - Detect liveness through randomized head movement.
+- Enforce that exactly one person is present during an active check-in, and that the recognized identity stays bound to the same continuous face throughout the challenge — preventing a recognized identity from silently transferring to a swapped-in face or photo.
-- Log attendance results with success or failure reasons.
+- Log attendance results with success or failure reasons, correctly attributing failed attempts to the recognized student when one was identified.
 - Flag suspicious attendance patterns for lecturer review.

 A randomized voice challenge and a mid-challenge identity re-verification were also built but have since been **removed from the live check-in flow** to prioritize reliability at the current proposal stage; the voice module (`src/voice_challenge.py`) is retained for possible reintegration.
 See [[decisions]] (Decision 7).

 Session identity has since been extended (Phase 1): rather than a bare timestamp, `session_id` now also carries the selected class subject and week number, since a single room/date can host multiple different subjects.
 See [[decisions]] (Decision 8).
-A Phase 2a student-facing web setup page (`checkin_app/`) now lets a lecturer build one of these session IDs from a browser instead of the terminal; it does not yet perform any check-in itself.
+A student-facing web app (`checkin_app/`) lets a lecturer build one of these session IDs from a browser (Phase 2a) and now also runs the full live check-in flow there, streaming the webcam into the browser (Phase 2b).
 See [[decisions]] (Decision 9).

+Two anti-proxy safeguards were added after live testing surfaced real bypasses: single-person enforcement during the active challenge (Decision 10), and an identity-liveness continuity guard that requires the recognized face to remain the same one throughout the challenge (Decision 11) — see [[bugs]] Bug 5 and Bug 9.

 ## Tech Stack
 - Python 3.10+